 We have a 250-gallon propane tank and we refill it less than once a year.
-A little trick here is turn your water heater down even for short trips out of town, not just those week long vacations you take once a year.
+A little trick here is turn your water heater down even for short weekend trips out of town, not just those week long vacations you take once a year.

 Another tip is wash clothes with cold water.
 Today’s detergents work just as well in cold as hot water, I can attest to that as fact.

 Yet another little trick is to open the blinds on the sunny side of he house for some natural solar heating.
 This makes an amazing difference.

 So as of this writing, here’s a run down of the utilities used at our house.